Stein's method for marginals on large graphical models: Proof of the lemmas in Section

-Here the first inequality follows by the elementary inequality $k^t - (k-1)^t \leq t k^{t-1}$ when $t\geq 1$, and the second inequality follows by induction hypothesis.
-The finer inequality for $t\in\mN$ can be obtained similarly.
+where the first inequality follows by the elementary inequality $k^t - (k-1)^t \le t k^{t-1}$ when $t\ge 1$, and the second inequality follows by induction hypothesis.
+The simplified inequality for $t\in\mN$ can be obtained in the same way.
 This completes the proof. \end{proof}